Committee for the Study of Late Antiquity

 Announcements

-Emily Chesley, a graduate student in the Department of History, won the prize for her paper "Gendered Responses to Military Violence in Late Antique Mesopotamia: A View from Syriac Sermons".
+John Ladouceur, a graduate student in the Department of Religion, won the prize for his paper "'At What Time Was This Revelation Made?’: The Apocalypse of Paul and Theodosian Religious Politics".
 The prize is given annually to the best graduate student essay on any subject relating to the study of Late Antiquity.